Dmazeio/dmazeio.github.io/index.md

 Once the app is registered properly you can [aquire an access token](aquire_token.md) to call our API.

-### Standalone API user
+### API Key
-For all customers we also support standalone API users.
-To get a standalone API configured, for now you'll have to contact Dmaze Support.
+Through our admin interface you can create API keys to call our API with.

 API Examples
  - [Basic Entity API calls](basic.md)